Phone: 612-330-1707

 Joshua Kent (Counselor)

+I am a clinical social worker, and have worked in a wide variety of mental health settings.
+From private practice, to mental health outreach to unhoused youth, to hospitals.
+I’ve also taught clinical courses in graduate social work programs and supervised interns.
 I received my undergraduate degree from the University of Minnesota, Twin Cities, a master’s degree in Ideology and Discourse Analysis from the University of Essex, England, and a master’s degree in Social Work from Augsburg University.
-I’ve worked in a wide variety of mental health settings, from homeless youth outreach to hospitals.
-I’ve also taught clinical courses in social work programs and supervised interns.

-My counseling approach is based on compassionate inquiry and is trauma-informed.
-It involves developing skills and incorporating mindfulness-based behavioral interventions.
-I focus on fostering personal growth.
-With a warm, easygoing, and energetic style, I help clients establish a calm inner base to face life’s challenges, address problematic behaviors, and build a life worth living.
-I believe that understanding emotions, and clarifying what’s important to us is essential to establishing meaningful connections to ourselves, to others, and to our values and passion.
+My counseling approach is based on compassionate inquiry and is trauma-informed, and draws heavily on mindfulness-based behavioral interventions.
+I focus on fostering personal growth and connections.
+With a warm, easygoing, and energetic style, I help clients establish a calm inner base to practice skills to face life’s challenges, address problematic behaviors, and build a life (experienced as) worth living.
+I believe that emotional skillfulness and clarity about our values is essential to motivation and establishing meaningful connections to ourselves and to others.

 Phanny Phal (Administrative Program Coordinator)